Loguru vs structlog for Microservices: Exact JSON Config for Distributed Tracing

 Which library has lower CPU overhead for JSON serialization in high-throughput microservices?

-structlog typically exhibits 10-15% lower CPU overhead.
-Its pre-compiled processor chain avoids standard logging record wrapping.
-Loguru's serialize=True adds measurable latency under sustained >5k RPS due to internal record formatting and sink routing.
+structlog typically shows lower CPU overhead because its pre-compiled processor chain avoids wrapping a standard logging record and defers formatting to the final render.
+Loguru adds measurable latency under sustained high request rates due to internal record formatting and sink routing.

 How do I propagate OpenTelemetry trace IDs without blocking the async event loop?

-Use contextvars with structlog to automatically attach trace context per coroutine.
-For Loguru, extract the span context synchronously at the middleware entry point.
-Inject it via bind() before yielding to the async handler.
-Never perform blocking I/O inside the logging pipeline.
+Use contextvars with structlog so trace context attaches per coroutine automatically.
+For Loguru, extract the span context synchronously at the middleware entry point before yielding to the async handler, and never perform blocking I/O inside the logging pipeline.